mbauhardt/blog/content/post/keyboard-iris-build-log.md

 keystrokes to reorder my keys.

-In addition to the programming mode I tried to learn to use my 10 finger system instead my own 5.75 finger system.
+In addition to the programming mode I tried to learn to use my 10 fingers instead my own 5.75 finger system.
 But I had the feeling the staggered layout is not the right one for me.

 A colleague of mine point me to his keyboard.
-[Planck Keyboard](https://olkb.com/planck).
-A tiny programmable ortholinear keyboard.
+[Planck Keyboard](https://olkb.com/planck), a tiny programmable ortholinear keyboard.
 I wanted to buy me the same keyboard.
 But in addition to this I wanted to go one step further.
 I thought a splittable keyboard is more